Policy & Strategy

 Key Takeaways

-- ✓What to do: Run the 7-step worksheet below to compute your own exposure, subtract realistic offsets, and turn it into a staffing scenario plan with trigger points.
+- ✓What to do: Run the 7-step worksheet below now, subtract realistic offsets, and turn the result into a 2027 staffing and bridge plan with trigger points.

-- ✓The honest part: This is a hard revenue change — but a knowable one.
-FQHCs that model it now will make calmer, better decisions than those who wait for the first post-July remittance to tell them.
+- ✓The honest part: a delay is only valuable if you use it.
+FQHCs that model now will make calmer, better decisions than those who wait for final remittances to tell them.

 Today, when an undocumented Medi-Cal member — State-Only, also called UIS for Undocumented or Unsatisfactory Immigration Status — comes in for a visit, your FQHC bills the **PPS per-visit rate**: the encounter-based rate that reflects the true cost of an FQHC visit.